uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 There are two possible reasons as to why you have not received the password recovery code:
 -   There is no account linked to the username or email that you provided.
 With this in mind, please double check that the username or email you are entering is correct.
 -   Check your spam folder.
 The email containing the password recovery code might have been filtered incorrectly.

-A ESP:  Hay dos posibles razones por las que no has recibido el código de recuperación de contraseña:

--   No se ha encontrado ninguna cuenta con el nombre de usuario o el email que has proporcionado.
-Por favor, vuelve a comprobar el nombre de usuario o el email que introduces.

--   Revisa la carpeta de spam.
-Probablemente el correo que contiene el código de recuperación de contraseña esté allá.

-Do you send any SMS notifications regarding my bets, results, withdrawals etc.? / ¿Envían notificaciones por SMS sobre mis apuestas, resultados, retiradas, etc?
+## Do you send any SMS notifications regarding my bets, results, withdrawals etc.? / ¿Envían notificaciones por SMS sobre mis apuestas, resultados, retiradas, etc?

 A ENG: For the moment, we do not.
 But, we may consider this in the future.